mmodenesi/omnetpy/README.md

 userpp@container$ omnetpp
 ```

-Follow the guides on how to create simulations with python (TBD)
+Follow the [guide](./getstarted) on how to create simulations with python.

 ## Who could be interested in this?